swethasridhar0509/python-notes/01-python-core/01-Python-Introduction.md

 ## **What is Python?**

-- Python, a high-level, general-purpose programming language, is an open-source and widely used tool for creating software applications.
+- Python is a high-level and multi-purpose programming language.
 - Created by Guido van Rossum in 1991.
-- Widely used across various domains like web development, data science, and automation etc.,
+- Widely used across various domains like web development, data science, networking and robotics etc.,
-- Used by Dropbox, YouTube, Instagram, and Pinterest.
+- Used by Google, Spotify, Dropbox, YouTube, Instagram, and Pinterest.

 ## **Common use-cases**

-- Supports web application and API development through Django and Flask etc.
+- Supports web, mobile, and desktop developement through various frameworks and libraries **(Software development)**.
-- Used to analyze and visualize data.
+- Used to analyze and visualize data **(data Analysis)**.
+- Used to build AI/ML Models **(data science)**.
+- Automation Scripts **(Automation)**.
-- Test software, even if the software being tested is not written in Python.
+- Test software, even if the software being tested is not written in Python **(Testing)**.

 ## **Key Features**

-- **Easy to learn:** simple syntax similar to English.
+- **High Level:** Abstracts low level details like **Memory Management**.
-- **Great ecosystem:** rich standard library and third-party packages for diverse tasks.
+- **Large ecosystem:** Rich standard library and third-party packages for various tasks.
-- **Versatile:** supports multiple programming paradigms (OOP and functional).
+- **Versatile:** Supports multiple programming paradigms (OOP and functional).
-- **Open source:** freely available.
+- **Cross-platform:** Runs on Windows, Linux and Mac with suitable interpreter.

 ## **Why python3 over python2**